R220 Supplement, References to Responsibilities

 R208, Annual Chief Executive Officers Performance Review

 3.2.
 Consultations with Chief Executive Officers: The Resource and Review Teams meet with the respective CEO’s in the spring and fall of each year to review the CEO’s plans and performance.
-The spring meeting should be held near the end of April or early May, and should focus on: (1) an evaluation of the performance of the CEO and the achievements of the institution as they relate to the plans discussed in the previous spring meeting, (2) the President’s plans and goals for the next year, and (3) how the Regents and Trustees can facilitate the progress and effectiveness of the institution and its CEO.
+The spring meeting should be held near the end of April or early May, and should focus on: (1) an evaluation of the performance of the CEO and the achievements of the institution as they relate to the plans discussed in the previous spring meeting, (2) the President’s plans and goals for the next year, and (3) how the Board members and Trustees can facilitate the progress and effectiveness of the institution and its CEO.
 This spring meeting could start with a meeting with the President, where he/she provides an overview of the experience of the past year and plans for the next year.
 This could be followed by two or three hours of interviews with faculty, staff, student leaders, community leaders and key legislators if such interviews were determined to be potentially helpful to the review process.
 The day could be concluded with an exit interview with the President.
-The fall meeting should focus on a progress report of the implementation of the CEO’s plans for the institution and his/her administration for the year and again on actions by which the Regents might facilitate the success of the institution and its CEO.
+The fall meeting should focus on a progress report of the implementation of the CEO’s plans for the institution and his/her administration for the year and again on actions by which the Board members might facilitate the success of the institution and its CEO.

 R209, Appraisal of Chief Executive Officers

 R209-1.Purpose: To provide guidelines for the appraisal of the performance of each chief executive officer in the System of Higher Education on a regular basis.
 The quality of leadership of chief executive officers of their respective institutions is essential for quality higher education in Utah.
 Also, the chief executive officers have a right to a report from time to time that will provide a basis of self evaluation and improvement.
-The purpose of the appraisal of chief executive officers is to provide feedback so chief executive officers may know how colleagues, institutional Board of Trustees members, Regents and key leaders in the community view their efforts and their areas of strength as well as the areas that need improvement.
+The purpose of the appraisal of chief executive officers is to provide feedback so chief executive officers may know how colleagues, institutional Board of Trustees members, Board members and key leaders in the community view their efforts and their areas of strength as well as the areas that need improvement.

 5.1.
 Appraisal Committee: An appraisal committee comprised of three to five persons with knowledge and experience in higher education will be selected by the Executive Committee from a list of nominees prepared by the Commissioner.
 The number of committee members will depend on the size and complexity of the institution.
 This appraisal committee will conduct the interviews that will provide the basic information for the appraisal.
 In preparing her or his list of nominees for a presidential appraisal, the Commissioner shall seek the advice of the institutional Board of Trustees Chair.
-For the Commissioner’s appraisal, the Chair of the Board of Regents shall generate a list of nominees.
+For the Commissioner’s appraisal, the Chair of the Board shall generate a list of nominees.
 The chief executive officer who is being evaluated shall provide written comment to the Executive Committee on his/her knowledge of and relationship with each nominee.
 The chair of the appraisal committee will be engaged from outside USHE.
 This individual will be a senior level person who has had extensive experience in higher education and who is knowledgeable about the type of institution involved.
 One or two other persons, outside of USHE, with professional experience in the type of institution involved may serve as a member(s) of the appraisal committee.
-One member of the appraisal committee shall be selected from members of the Board of Regents.
+One member of the appraisal committee shall be selected from members of the Board.
 The chair of the institutional Board of Trustees shall be selected as a member of the appraisal committee.

 5.5.
 Subject of Interviews: The appraisal committee will function as fact-finding consultants.
 The committee should review and carry out its duties consistent with this statement.
 The persons to be interviewed are identified in paragraph 5.3.
 In conducting the interviews, the committee members should ask those being interviewed to express their best judgment as to the performance of the chief executive officer in the following areas.
 All of the items below may not be appropriate as items of inquiry for all individuals being interviewed.
 In such cases the items should be omitted from the interview process.